itchio/butler/docs/steam-sync.md

 ```

 You'll be prompted for the password and, if the account has Steam Guard
 enabled, for the code or for approval in the mobile app.
+The username and
+password is not stored, it is only used during authentication to exchange for
+an authorization code.

 ### What logging in grants

-Steam has no scoped API for downloading a game's files, so butler logs in as
+Unfortunately, Steam has no scoped API for downloading a game's files, so
-your Steam account the same way the Steam client does.
-The token Steam hands
+butler logs in as your Steam account the same way the Steam client does.
+The
-back grants full access to that account, not just to downloads.
-Treat it like
+token Steam hands back grants full access to that account, not just to
-a password.
+downloads.

+> Done using this feature?
+Log out to delete the stored credential instead of
+> leaving it around on your system.

-Everything happens on your computer. butler talks to Steam directly, and the
+Everything involving Steam happens locally on your computer. butler talks to
-token is never sent to itch.io or any other server.
-It is saved as
+Steam directly, and the token is never sent to itch.io or any other server.
+It
-`steam_creds.json` next to butler's itch.io credentials, so the `-i` /
+is saved as `steam_creds.json` next to butler's itch.io credentials, so the
-`--identity` flag moves both together.
-Your password itself is not stored.
+`-i` / `--identity` flag moves both together.
+Your password is never stored.

 If you'd rather not keep a token on disk, see `--no-save` under
 [Running from CI](#running-from-ci).